conmeara/pto-planner/README.md

 # PTO Planner v3

 Modern, open-source PTO planning for people who want to see the entire year at a glance.
-PTO Planner combines a virtualized calendar, flexible accrual tracking, and Supabase-powered sync so you can explore strategies, share plans, and deploy your own instance.
+PTO Planner combines a virtualized calendar, flexible accrual tracking, and Supabase-powered sync so you can dial in consecutive-day preferences, share plans, and deploy your own instance.

 ## Highlights

 - Plan every day of the year with a highly performant, virtualized calendar (`src/components/calendar/VirtualizedCalendar.tsx`) and a floating “Island” legend for quick filters.
-- Five optimization strategies powered by `src/lib/pto-optimizer.ts` help you find balanced breaks, long weekends, or extended getaways based on your real PTO balance.
+- A gap-filling PTO engine (`src/lib/pto-optimizer.ts`) ranks working-day bridges between weekends/holidays so you can maximize consecutive time off with real balance awareness.
 - Local-first experience driven by `src/contexts/PlannerContext.tsx`; works anonymously with localStorage or authenticated with Supabase Auth + magic links.
 - Built-in holiday importer and customizable weekend configuration make the planner globally useful.
 - Studio Ghibli-inspired UI built with shadcn/ui, Radix primitives, Tailwind CSS, and Framer Motion.